elixirschool/elixirschool/vi/lessons/basics/pipe-operator.md

 ## Best Practices

 If the arity of a function is more than 1, then make sure to use parenthesis.
-This doesn't matter much to the Elixir, but it matters to other programmers who may misinterpret your code.
+This doesn't matter much to the Elixir compiler, but it matters to other programmers who may misinterpret your code.
 If we take our 2nd example, and remove the brackets from `Enum.map/2`, we are met with the following warning.

 ```shell
 iex> "Elixir rocks" |> String.split |> Enum.map &String.upcase/1